saikatHi6/ConceptDoc/Angular/introduction.md

 **Why Directives?**

-We need to modify thr DOM elements.
+We canuse it to modify the DOM elements.
 Reusable and independent code.
 Create custom elements to implements the requered funtionality.

 Types of directives

 Component:  directive with templates

 Strucral directives :  it helps to add or remove DOM elements. * derective-name = expression exp: ngIf,ngFor (it doesn't hide elements)

 Attributes directives:

 -------------------------------------------